Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Experimental Results

 \section{Experimental Results}

-In this section we report results of numerical simulations performed on synthetic data to compare the performance of \GLRklUCB{} against other state-of-the-art approaches, on some piece-wise stationary bandit problems.
-For simplicity, we restrict to rewards generated from Bernoulli distributions, even if \GLRklUCB{} can be applied to any bounded distributions.
+In this section, we report numerical simulations performed on synthetic data to compare the performance of \GLRklUCB{} against other state-of-the-art approaches.
+Experiments were performed with a library written in the Julia language which is available online.\footnote{\href{https://github.com/EmilieKaufmann/PiecewiseStationaryBandits}{https://github.com/EmilieKaufmann/PiecewiseStationaryBandits}}

-\paragraph{Algorithms and parameters tuning.} We include in our study two algorithms designed for the classical MAB, \klUCB{} \citep{Garivier11KL} and Thompson sampling \citep{AgrawalGoyal11,Kaufmann12Thompson}, as well as an ``oracle'' version of \klUCB, that we call Oracle-Restart.
-This algorithm knows the exact locations of the breakpoints, and restarts \klUCB{} at those locations (without any delay).

-Then, we compare our algorithms to several competitor designed for a piece-wise stationary model.
+\paragraph{Algorithms and Parameters Tuning} We include two baselines: the \klUCB{} algorithm (not designed for the non-stationary setting) and an algorithm that we call Oracle-\klUCB, which knows the exact locations of the breakpoints, and restarts \klUCB{} for all arms at those locations.
+Then, we include algorithms with state-of-the-art regret for the piecewise stationary MAB presented in Section~\ref{sec:BanditSetting}.
 For a fair comparison, all algorithms that use \UCB{} as a sub-routine were adapted to use \klUCB{} instead, which yields better performance\footnote{\cite{LiuLeeShroff17,CaoZhenKvetonXie18} both mention that extending their analysis to the use of \klUCB{} should not be too difficult.}.
-Moreover, all the algorithms are tuned as described in the corresponding paper, using in particular the knowledge of the number of breakpoints $\Upsilon_T$ and the horizon $T$.
-We first include three \emph{passively adaptive algorithms}: Discounted \klUCB{} (D-\klUCB, \cite{Kocsis06}), with discount factor $\gamma = 1 - \sqrt{\Upsilon_T/T}/4$; Sliding-Window \klUCB{} (SW-\klUCB, \cite{Garivier11UCBDiscount}) using window-size $\tau = 2 \sqrt{T\log(T)/\Upsilon_T}$ and Discounted Thompson sampling (DTS, \cite{RajKalyani17}) with discount factor $\gamma = 0.95$.
-For this last algorithm, the discount factor $\gamma=0.75$ suggested by the authors was performing significantly worse on our problem instances.
+For all the algorithms, we used the tuning recommended in the corresponding paper, using in particular the knowledge of the number of breakpoints $\Upsilon_T$ and the horizon $T$ when needed.
+Only two algorithms do not require the knowledge of $\Upsilon_T$: \AdSwitch{} and \GLRklUCB{}.